Who is eligible to receive a wish?

 When should a child be referred for a wish?

-It is our mission to bring hope, strength and joy to a child at the time of greatest need.
+It is our mission to create life-changing wishes for children with critical illnesses.
 A child should be referred for a wish when his or her condition has progressed to the point that it is putting his or her life in jeopardy.
-Therefore, the child’s physician must confirm he or she is in a life-threatening state at the time the referral is made in order for him/her to be medically eligible to have a wish granted.
+Therefore, the child’s physician must confirm he or she is in a critical state at the time the referral is made in order for him/her to be medically eligible to have a wish granted.

 Is there a timeframe in which the wish must be granted?